FarjanaShashi/shashi_MADE/README.md

 The comprehensive data in these datasets facilitated in-depth analysis.
 To maximize their utility, I developed and executed a data pipeline, detailed in the *[`[Source Code]`](https://github.com/FarjanaShashi/shashi_MADE/blob/main/project/pipeline.py)* to streamline the data backend workflow.

+> ##### Final Merged Dataset
+The final dataset was created by merging the CO2 emissions data and sea-level change data in the “year” column.
+The resulting dataset includes-
+● year: The year of the data point,
+● co2: The CO2 emissions for the "World",
+● co2_growth_prct: The percentage growth of CO2 emissions for the "World", ● CSIRO Adjusted Sea Level: The CSIRO adjusted sea level data.

+> ##### Analysis
+1. Data Retrieval: Download the datasets from the provided URLs.
+2. Data Filtering and Selection:
+○ From the CO2 emissions dataset, filter the data to include only rows where the country is "World" and select the relevant columns (year, co2, co2_growth_prct).
+○ From the sea-level dataset, select the relevant columns (Year, CSIRO Adjusted Sea Level).
+3. Data Transformation:
+○ Rename the “Year” column in the sea-level dataset to “year” to match the CO2 emissions dataset.
+○ Merge the datasets on the “year” column.
+4. Data Cleaning: Drop any redundant columns and handle any missing values resulting from the merge.

+> ##### Methodology
+To understand the correlation between CO2 emissions and sea-level rise, I performed the following analyses-
+1. Trend Analysis: Analyzed trends in CO2 emissions and sea levels over the years.
+2. Correlation Analysis: Calculated the Pearson correlation coefficient between CO2 emissions and sea levels.

+> ##### Results and Interpretation
+From the analysis, it is evident that there is a strong correlation between the rise in CO2 concentrations and the increase in sea levels over the years.
+The trend plot illustrates that both CO2 concentrations and sea levels have increased significantly over the analyzed period.
+The scatter plot and the high correlation coefficient further reinforce the connection between these variables, supporting the hypothesis that rising CO2 levels contribute to sea-level rise.

 # Exercise Badges